rendfall/dont-close-me-now/README.md

 # Don't close me now

-> Prevent your browser from closing by accident.
+> Prevent your browser from closing it by accident.

 <img src="./assets/images/dont-close-me-now.png" width="407" height="610" style="display:block">

 ## Usage

 - Open [link](http://rendfall.pl/dont-close-me-now/)
-- Keep tab as pinned one [optional]
+- Keep tab as pinned one *(optional)*
 - Enjoy the prompt whenever you try to close your browser accidentally

 ## Features